stormode/stormode/README.md

 # Stormode

-Stormode, a powerful build tool for Node that offers a range of features to streamline your development process.
+Stormode, a build tool for Node that offers a range of features to streamline your development process.

 ## Why Choose Stormode?